richardgaywood/paydata.org/content/sprawlrunners/magic/arcane_backgrounds.md

 * *Banish*: used to banish other people's summoned spirits.
 In a change from SWADE core rules, this is available at Seasoned rank and above.
 * *New minor forms*: unlocks more spirit minor forms the mage can summon.
 Each time this power is taken, two more minor forms can be chosen.

-PCs can select three powers at chargen for free, as part of the arcane background.
+PCs can select four powers at chargen for free, as part of the arcane background.

 For more information, see [Summoning]({{< relref "summoning.md" >}}).